Lofoi Falls

-The Lofoi Falls (also known as the Chutes Kaloba and the Chutes Lofoi) is a waterfall in Kundelungu National Park, Katanga Province, Democratic Republic of the Congo.
+Lofoi Falls (also known as Chutes Kaloba and Chutes Lofoi) is a waterfall in Kundelungu National Park, Haut-Katanga Province, Democratic Republic of the Congo.
 Plunging down for an unbroken 340 m, it is one of the largest waterfalls in Central Africa.
 The waters of the Lofoi are a tributary of the Lufira River.
 The falls shrink quite a bit during the drier season of June to October, but are quite dramatic during the rest of the year.